Mattia Liberali: Catanzaro

 On 8 August 2025, Liberali joined Serie B club Catanzaro on a free transfer, signing a contract until 2029.

+Como

+On 15 July 2026, he moved to Serie A club Como, permanently for an estimated €6 million transfer fee, ahead of the 2026–27 season.

 International career

-Liberali has represented Italy at the under-15, under-16, under-17 and under-19 levels.
+Liberali has represented Italy at the under-15, under-16, under-17, under-19 and under-20 levels.

+With the U17 side he won the 2024 UEFA European Under-17 Championship, and with the U19 side he took part in the 2026 UEFA European Under-19 Championship.

 Style of play

 Initially a central defender while playing at 7-a-side level, Liberali was moved up the pitch in the academy of AC Milan, settling at left-wing, with Italy under-17 coach Massimiliano Favo also utilising him as an attacking midfielder.
 Former AC Milan defender and current football pundit, Alessandro Costacurta, compared him with English international Phil Foden for their similar playing style.

 In October 2024, Liberali was included in The Guardian's list of the 60 best talents in the world born in 2007.